-range.
-Hence, in some of the pictures, the sum of people inside and outside the picture adds up to less than seven.
+3. In an attempt to preserve the natural behavior of smartphone users, we allowed people to freely move in and out of the camera's communication range.
+Hence, in some of the pictures, the sum of people inside and outside the picture adds up to less than seven. picture in Figure 8(a), TagSense correctly identifies 2 of the 3 people in the picture.
 Overall, TagSense performs reasonably well in separating the people outside from those inside a picture.
-In contrast, Figure 8 shows that iPhoto has very high false negatives though only a few false positives, i.e., iPhoto is accurate when it detects a face, but it fails to detect a large fraction of faces.
-Picasa, as shown in Figure 9, performs better than iPhoto on our picture set, but it too does not recognize many faces.
+In contrast, Figure 9 shows that iPhoto has high false negatives though only a few false positives, i.e., iPhoto is accurate when it detects a face, but it fails to detect a large fraction of faces.
+Picasa, as shown in Figure 10, performs better than iPhoto on our picture set, but it too does not recognize many faces.
 To formally evaluate TagSense and compare it with iPhoto and Picasa, we employ the metrics commonly used for information retrieval - precision, recall and fall-out.